AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Here are some example use cases for Jekyll includes:

-**Inlined SVGs**: You can use something like [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG) to find SVG icons that you want to use on your site and stick those in an include file.
+**Inline SVGs**: You can use something like [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG) to find SVG icons that you want to use on your site and stick those in an include file.
 That include could take two arguments: the name of the SVG and an optional class name to apply to it.
 You can then insert SVGs into any of your pages, without having to copy-paste a huge chunk of HTML.

-**Lazily loaded, WebP-compatible images and thumbnails**.
+**Lazily loaded, WebP-compatible images**.
 On my website, I have an include that allows me to conveniently insert images into my blog posts with just a single, legible line of markup.
 You can learn more about how I do this in my blog post on [using WebP images in Jekyll](/blog/dev/improve-page-load-speed-in-jekyll-using-the-webp-image-format/).

 **Post statistics**.
 On my blog, each post shows the date when it was published and a measure of its reading length.
 This appears on both the preview cards for the posts as well as in the posts themselves.
 I *could* copy-paste the same markup in both locations, but if I need to change something later on, I'd need to remember to update it in both pages.
 Instead, I just create an include file.

 **Fair use disclosures**.
 Some of my blogs use images from the web for which I do not own the rights.
 Even though I always disclose the source of these images, Wikipedia still advises that you add a fair-use disclosure to your site as an additional protection against any copyright strikes.
 I don't find myself needing to use this very often, but when I do, I can simply drop in the include without having to copy-paste a wall of text.

-**Project cards**.
-My projects appear in two locations on this site: Once on the landing page, with a limited set of featured projects, and again on the Experience page, with the full set of projects.
-Once again, I can abstract away this component in its own include file.

 **Linked headings**.
-I wrote an article on how you can [create linked headings in Jekyll](/blog/dev/heading-links-in-jekyll/) that goes into this in more depth.
+I wrote a separate tutorial on how you can [create linked headings in Jekyll](/blog/dev/heading-links-in-jekyll/) that goes into this in more depth.
 But basically, you can set up a simple include file that takes the name of a heading you want to create and the level of the heading and turns it into an anchor heading that users can click.

 There's a *lot* more you can do with includes, but hopefully this gives you a good idea of what's possible!